 [Regulation 24B inserted in Gazette 1 Dec 2009 p.
 4834.]

 24C.
-Vehicle movement bans for the purposes of r.
+Bans for the purposes of r.
 24A(5A)

-(1) A bush fire control officer may impose a vehicle movement ban, for the purposes of regulation 24A(5A), in an area if satisfied that the use or operation of any engine, vehicle, plant, equipment or machinery in the area during the period to be specified for the vehicle movement ban would be likely to cause a bush fire or contribute to the spread of a bush fire.
+(1) A bush fire control officer may impose a ban, for the purposes of regulation 24A(5A), in an area if satisfied that the use or operation of any engine, vehicle, plant, equipment or machinery in the area during the period to be specified for the ban would be likely to cause a bush fire or contribute to the spread of a bush fire.

-(2) A bush fire control officer must impose a vehicle movement ban, for the purposes of regulation 24A(5A), in an area if satisfied that the bush fire danger index for the area is or exceeds 35.
+(2) A bush fire control officer must impose a ban, for the purposes of regulation 24A(5A), in an area if satisfied that the bush fire danger index for the area is or exceeds 35.

 (3) For the purposes of subregulation (2), the bush fire danger index must be worked out using the “Grassland Fire Danger Index CSIRO-modified McArthur Mk 4 meter”.

-(4) A vehicle movement ban —
+(4) A ban —

-(a) has effect for the period specified for the vehicle movement ban; and
+(a) has effect for the period specified for the ban; and

 (b) must be published by wireless broadcast and, if practicable, in writing; and